devarnab/angular-with-pre-commit-hooks/README.md

 git commit -m <commit message>
 ```

- - It will run `ng lint` first to lint the whole project.
+ - It will run `ng lint` first to lint the files.
 If there is any linting issue, it will not proceed to commit the files, else, the staged files will be formatted automatically and committed.

 ### If there are linting issues: